jsyoon0823/hide-and-seek/README.md

 - add_noise: a simple model that adds Gaussian noise to the original data to create the synthetic data
 - timegan: TimeGAN (Yoon et al., NeurIPS 2019) - model based on GANs to generate synthetic data

-(3) master (only for the master (competition owner))
+(3) master
-- main_master.py: main file for the evaluation
+- main_master.py: main file used in the competition backend to evaluate algorithms
-- masters need to put test_longitudinal_data.csv in data/amsterdam directory
+- appropriate data needs to be saved as test_longitudinal_data.csv in data/amsterdam directory for main_master.py to run

 (4) metrics
 - general_rnn.py: general rnn models used to compute metrics